-Annotation types and features to show can be configured from the stack view configuration window by clicking on the Configure button in the bottom left part of the central section.
-You can also change the feature value to be displayed by double clicking on the annotation type name.
+Annotation types and features to show can be configured from the stack view configuration window by clicking on the Configure button at the bottom of the annotation stack.
+You can also change the feature value displayed by double clicking on the annotation type name in the first column.

 The central section shows coloured rectangles exactly below the spans of text where these annotations occur.
 If only an annotation type is displayed, the rectangle remains empty.
-When you hover the mouse over the rectangle, it shows all their features and values in a popup window.
+When you hover the mouse over the rectangle, it shows all their features and values in a tooltip.
 If an annotation type and a feature are displayed, the value of that feature is shown in the rectangle.

-Shortcuts are expression that stand for an "AnnotationType.Feature" expression.
+Shortcuts are expressions that stand for an "AnnotationType.Feature" expression.
 For example, on the figure 9.1, the shortcut "POS" stands for the expression "Token.category".